moise-mulungu/mixed-react-projects/project-info/teamdm/tech/programming/programming-vocabulary.md

 note: prefix Google searches with "computer programming" to get the best results. "programming" alone is not specific enough

-DM: todoMM: make a programming vocab entry "function signature"
+(done) DM: todoMM: make a programming vocab entry "function signature"

 ## functional programming